December 29, 1937 – September 9, 2016

 After his successful business career, he established the Lende Foundation with his brother Bob and sister-in-law Elizabeth in 1978.
 Bill served as chairman of its board for 30 years.

 In the early 1980s, Bill began purchasing land to create his private ranch in Boerne and became a dedicated steward of this treasured Kendall County property.
 For 27 years, he operated the property as a working farm, raising and selling Brazos blackberries, Reliance seedless table grapes, and Axis venison.
 In 2008 he created and endowed the non-profit CIBOLO PRESERVE and transferred ownership of the ranch to the PRESERVE to be used as a natural habitat laboratory dedicated to research and education.
-Serving as chairman of its board, Bill established research partnerships with the neighboring Cibolo Nature Center, the University of Texas at San Antonio, Texas Parks and Wildlife Department, San Antonio River Authority, and the Texas Commission on Environmental Quality.
+Serving as chairman of its board, Bill established research partnerships with the neighboring Cibolo Center for Conservation, the University of Texas at San Antonio, Texas Parks and Wildlife Department, San Antonio River Authority, and the Texas Commission on Environmental Quality.
 Now a nationally-recognized 645-acre karst limestone research laboratory with 1.5 miles of Cibolo Creek flowing through it, this critical aquifer-recharge property has multiple research projects on-going, all related to the study of nature.

 Pursuing his love of science, Bill spent 37 years collecting letters written by inventors and scientists.
 In 2000 he began a 15-year series of self-published booklets shared with friends each Christmas, featuring letters from his collection.
 The series described the rapid change in transportation and communication over the course of the 19th Century.
 At his death, his extensive collection of scientist and inventor manuscripts was donated to the Dibner Library of the History of Science and Technology at the Smithsonian Institution in Washington, D. C.